 top of page

-Jewish and Roman coexistence in Tzipori
+Jews and Romans in Tzipori

-THE NATIONAL PARK
+TZIPORI NATIONAL PARK

 Directions: Enter “Tzipori National Park” into Waze.

 Admission: This is a site of the Israel Nature and Parks Authority.
 Park hours are 8.00 am to 5.00 pm on Sunday to Thursday and Saturday.
 The site closes one hour earlier on Fridays and holidays.
 Closing is 1 hour earlier in the winter.
 Last entry is one hour before closing.
-At the beginning of the park is an entrance pavilion with a parking area, gift shop, WCs, and a partially shaded picnic area by the gift shop.
+At the beginning of the park is an entrance pavilion with a parking area, gift shop, restrooms, and a partially shaded picnic area by the gift shop.
 Their phone number is 04-656 8272.
 This is their website.

 View from Zippori.jpeg